Genivia/ugrep/README.md

 ### Recursively list matching files with options -R/-r and -L/-l

-To recursively list all readable non-empty files on the path specified:
+To recursively list all readable non-empty files on the path specified, following symbolic links:

     ugrep -R -l '' mydir

+To recursively list all readable non-empty files on the path specified, not following any symbolic links (except when on the command line):

+    ugrep -r -l '' mydir

 To recursively list all readable empty files on the path specified: